ESGTree

 Step 3.
 Apply an Industry-Specific Lens to Choose the Right Metrics & Sustainability Frameworks

 Once the context is established in Step 2, PE firms can then apply an industry-level lens to selecting decision-useful ESG metrics.
 This can be done by first identifying the relevant industries across your firm’s value chain, and then leveraging the SASB Materiality Finder (now part of the IFRS ISSB Standards) to help you quickly find the ESG metrics & disclosure topics that are material to your and your PortCo’s industry.
-To gain a deeper understanding on choosing the right metrics & frameworks for your specific use-case, stay tuned for Part 3 of our CSF series, or book a free consultation with our team.
+To gain a deeper understanding on choosing the right metrics & frameworks for your specific use-case, read Part 3 of our CSF series, or book a free consultation with our team.

 While Steps 1-3 are useful to GPs who are starting their ESG journey, they are just one part of the equation.
 You can develop a great ESG strategy and policy and still not be able to operationalize it fully.
 This is what most PE firms struggle with (Accenture).
-According to an Accenture Survey, most executives feel ill prepared to meet upcoming reporting and compliance requirements, with only 1 out of 3 European investment managers and 1 out of 5 North American investment managers reporting being confident about ESG integration in their fund’s practices and policies (Accenture)Oftentimes, GPs find themselves committing valuable time and resources to obtain and measure ESG data from their PortCos and end up spreading themselves thin.
+According to an Accenture Survey, most executives feel ill prepared to meet upcoming reporting and compliance requirements, with only 1 out of 3 European investment managers and 1 out of 5 North American investment managers reporting being confident about ESG integration in their fund’s practices and policies.
+Oftentimes, GPs find themselves committing valuable time and resources to obtain and measure ESG data from their PortCos and end up spreading themselves thin.

 Contact Us